pratikunterwegs/knot-patches/README.md

-# Red knots
+**Copyright (c) 2019 Pratik Gupte**

+Data, if any generated or accessed (c) GELIFES-RUG and COS-NIOZ

+# Code from the Wadden Sea ATLAS project

 ## What?

-Code and figures for red knots *Calidris canutus islandica* tracking data and analysis.
+Code for data handling for tracking data from the Wadden Sea ATLAS project.

 ## Who?

+Please contact before cloning or in case of interest:

 Contact:
 - Pratik Gupte: p.r.gupte@rug.nl, pratik.gupte@nioz.nl